shivgodhia/hivestrung.github.io/README.md

 I did have to spend quite a bit of time changing the loading animation to use `S` instead of `B` - I was introduced to the concept of [Scalable Vector Graphics (SVG)](https://developer.mozilla.org/en-US/docs/Web/SVG), in particular, SVG paths.
 In short, SVG paths are basically a way to draw graphics on the fly.
 So, instead of loading an image like a JPEG, it's actually taking a sequence of instructions and drawing the graphics out, which was really cool but also really difficult to do myself.
 I used [this neat website](https://danmarshall.github.io/google-font-to-svg-path/) to convert `S` to an SVG path.

+Deploying was different from what I was used to.
+For my previous site, I simply had to push to master and it would update.
+Gatsby works a little differently, but using [this helpful guide](https://www.gatsbyjs.com/docs/how-gatsby-works-with-github-pages/) had me sorted in 15 minutes.
+Now, development has to be done in a branch not named master, and once I'm happy with my site, I have to run `npm run deploy` to deploy it.
+It means that pushing changes and deployment are separate; deployment can be done without even pushing my changes, and I can push without deploying.

 ## 🗺️ Roadmap

 A lot has been done, and I'm rather happy with the page as it is for now.
 But in due time, I hope to build some of the following features: